 Allowed values for the logical variables are TRUE,

-.
+FALSE and UNSET.
 The value is determined by

-the comparison of two numerical variables (DEF_TYPE = BASE
+the comparison of two numerical variables (DEF_TYPE = BASE)

-or by combining several logical variables (DEF_TYPE = BOOLEAN
+or by combining several logical variables (DEF_TYPE = BOOLEAN).

 The permitted operators for two numerical variables are: GE

-(= greater or equal than), LE, GT, LT
+(= greater or equal than), LE, GT, LT and EQ.

-The comparison of the two numerical variables, Var1 > Var2
+The comparison of the two numerical variables, Var1 > Var2,

-sets the status TRUE, FALSE
+sets the status TRUE, FALSE or UNSET

 depending on whether Var1 > Var2, Var1 < Var2